By using this site, you agree to the use of cookies.

 What is the Gion Matsuri Festival?

-All of Kyoto is in festive mood during this period.
-Houses along the route of procession are usually open to the public where people can enjoy many screens and other treasures of true Japanese culture which have been handed down through generations on display.
+All of Kyoto is in a festive mood during this period.
+Houses along the route of procession usually openly display the many screens and other treasures of Japanese culture which have been handed down through generations.

 Hence, this event is also called Byobu Matsuri, the Screen Festival.